Lake Manatee State Park

 Welcome to Lake Manatee State Park

-The park extends three miles along the south shore of beautiful Lake Manatee, our namesake.
+The park extends three miles along the south shore of its namesake, beautiful Lake Manatee.

 A swimming beach is located in our day-use area for those who want to cool off on those hot summer days or just soak in the rays.
-Please swim at your own risk, as lifeguards are not provided.
+Swim at your own risk, as lifeguards are not provided.

-Campers can enjoy full-facility camping, just a short walk from the lake.
+Visitors can enjoy full-facility camping just a short walk from the lake.
 The park’s natural habitats consists primarily of pine flatwoods and sand pine scrub with some depression marshes and hardwood forest.
 A hike down one of our trails is like taking a step back in time, providing a glimpse of ...the Real Florida.

 Plan Your Visit